 - Motivation is important to think about the reward

 - Count expenditure to find savings potential

 - Rethink your own habits - for example, by taking a closer look at your running costs and possibly rethinking them

 - Unnecessary letting go - this applies to things as well, for example to appointments

 Step 3: get rid of the fears.
 Design your life!

 This is perhaps the funniest step.
 Take time to dream: How do you really want to live?
 What dreams did you have as a child that you want to fulfill now?
 To travel?
 Have a hobby?
 Family?
 Do voluntary work?

 A good practice in my opinion is to imagine what you could do if you had enough money.
 And if you couldn't fail.
-This step is not about "yes, but" and not about realism, but about collecting good ideas for your own life design.
-However, you should consider one thing that is often overlooked in the entire "Realize-yourself" literature: Maybe you already live the life of your dreams, find fulfillment in your job and your family.
+This step is not about “yes, but” and not about realism, but about collecting good ideas for your own life design.
+However, you should consider one thing that is often overlooked in the entire "Realize-yourself" literature: Maybe you are already living the life of your dreams, you will find fulfillment in your job and your family.
 Then why would you change that?
 Because: Complete satisfaction will never be achieved and it is also not worth striving for.

 What is important is that you have to realize that often only irrational fears prevent you from realizing an idea.
 Becoming aware of these can provide clarity - and helps you get rid of your fears.
 For example:

 - The change does not necessarily have to cost a lot of money.
 Maybe there is savings potential?